 |Select 15 credits of courses in one of three possible fields:||15|

 Comparative World History

 |Select two minor fields and take 9 credits in each 1||18|

-Minor fields may include areas such as public history, constitutional studies, and new media and information technology.
+Minor fields may include areas such as public history, digital history, cultural history, women’s and gender history, the Atlantic World.

 Doctoral Research Skills

 Students must demonstrate basic competency in computers.
 Students whose research requires knowledge of a foreign language must also demonstrate a reading knowledge of one foreign language.
 The department sets specific research skills requirements for students, depending on their field of study.

 Students need to pass a comprehensive exam that consists of a written field exam for each minor field and an oral exam for the major field.

 To advance to candidacy, students must complete all course work required on their approved program of study.
 Students must also successfully complete and pass an oral comprehensive exam in a major field and written examinations in two minor fields.
 In addition, students must have a dissertation committee appointed by the Dean’s Office as well as an approved proposal.
 Evidence of the approved proposal must be on file in the Dean’s Office before a student can be advanced to candidacy.